NYHOFL/LockerDweets/questions.md

 Virus Detection:

 If you suspect a virus is on your computer, the best course of action is to run any anti virus software you have installed.
 If this fails to catch the issue, take it to a PC repair shop.

+Apple Computers:

+Is the device is stuck in a boot loop (constantly restarting)? (if no, move on, if yes offer advice "unplug all devices such as keyboard and mouse and restart.")
+If the computer is crashing, try starting in safe mode.
+Hold the Left Shift key as the Apple logo shows up.
+This starts the computer with minimal software loading and checks the hard drive.
+Is the spinning beach ball of death locked in animation?
+This means the device is overloaded.
+If no, ask another question.
+Is the device running slowly?
+Try the following: Empty trash can.
+Offload photos to a USB drive.
+Delete non essential files and programs.
+Perform a virus check.
+If a scary black screen has appeared, restart your computer.
+If the screen has majorly glitched out, it may be a dead graphics card.
+You can also try boot in safe mode and update driver files.
+If this is not the case, take to a PC shop.
+Try using the Apple Hardware Fix tool, hold down the "d" key while the computer is booting.
+This is not foolproof but should solve most problems.